 We believe that nursing is a humanistic science dedicated to assisting individuals and families to cope with living, wellness, illness, and death.
-Nursing practice is implemented by using the nursing process to organize care.
+Nursing practice is implemented by using critical thinking and clinical judgment to organize care.
 Nursing care can promote or maintain wellness, or assist in resolving alterations in needs, which occur as a result of health problems.